 The complex circuitry in cochlear implants currently must be manufactured by hand, leading to higher costs.
 Johnson believes that if she can improve the manufacturing process, she could then lower the cost of cochlear implants and allow more people in need of implants to afford them.

+What collaborative research between UofL and UK shows is the shared recognition of the importance such research carries today.
 Currently, more than 40 percent of published studies in leading journals are collaborative in nature.
-Research funding favors collaboration as well; both government agencies and private foundations have increasingly structured requests for proposals to favor collaboration.
+Not surprisingly, research funding favors collaboration as well; both government agencies and private foundations have increasingly structured requests for proposals to favor collaboration.